revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

     print(l[i])
 ```

-- Here we are trying to get the 3rd element from the list whose index value doesn't exists.
-So we will get index out of range error in this code after printing 2, 4 in new line.
+- Here, we are trying to get the 3rd element from the list whose index value doesn't exist.
+So, we will get index out of range error in this code after printing 2, 4 in new line.

   </blockquote>
   </details>

 ---

-10.Predict the output of following code:
+10.Predict the output of following code.

 ```python
 list1 = ['saran', 'shalini', 'sandy']